Douglas 32: Design

-The Douglas 32 is a small recreational keelboat, built predominantly of fiberglass, with wood trim.
+The Douglas 32 is built predominantly of fiberglass, with wood trim.
 It has a masthead sloop rig; a spooned, raked stem; a raised counter, reverse transom; a keel-mounted rudder controlled by a wheel and a fixed long keel.
 It displaces 11500 lb.

 The boat has a draft of 4.67 ft with the integral long keel.

 The design has a PHRF racing average handicap of 201.
 It has a hull speed of 6.63 kn.